-When applying disciplinary measures such as physical intervention or isolation for children with SEND the setting will consider the risks, given the additional vulnerabilities of these children.
+When applying disciplinary measures such as physical intervention or isolation for children with SEND Burstow Primary School will consider the risks, given the additional vulnerabilities of these children.

 Whistleblowing

 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.